JetBrains/intellij-sdk-docs/basics/getting_started/update_plugins_format.md

   or a different HTTPS web server.
 * Add the URL for the custom repository to the JetBrains IDE [Repository Settings/Preferences](https://www.jetbrains.com/help/idea/managing-plugins.html#repos).

-## Describing Your Plugins in an updatePlugins File
+## Describing Your Plugins in updatePlugins.xml File
 Every custom plugin repository must have at least one `updatePlugins.xml` file to describe the latest available version for every hosted plugin.
 The description in `updatePlugins.xml` is used by JetBrains IDEs to locate plugins by attributes such as id, IDE version, and plugin version.
 These attributes are displayed by JetBrains IDEs to help users select or upgrade plugins.